ramesh2543270/musicRecommender/Data and EDA.md

 ![png](Data%20and%20EDA_files/Data%20and%20EDA_20_1.png)

-It seems that drake�s song has appeared most among playlists.
+It seems that drake&apos;s song has appeared most among playlists.

-### Analysing Number of Edits, Playlist Length and Number of Followers
+## Analysing Number of Edits, Playlist Length and Number of Followers

+#### Histogram